 - 129. The Ba'ath Party was clearly able to provide the most convenient and effective structure to draw upon and Ba'athist loyalists became quickly (and heavily) utilised by the Regime in tackling the demonstrations as they grew in size and intensity.
-The Ba'ath Party already had a functioning organisation with party branches, divisions and sub-divisions and contemporaneous documents identify that this party structure was used by local and governorate Security Committees allowing them to more easily mobilise pro-Regime Ba'athist members, and organise their activity. - 130.
-In addition to the existing Ba'ath Party structures, the Regime also established a new organisation to assist in confronting the opposition: the Popular Committees.
+The Ba'ath Party already had a functioning organisation with party branches, divisions and sub-divisions and contemporaneous documents identify that this party structure was used by local and governorate Security Committees allowing them to more easily mobilise pro-Regime Ba'athist members, 211 and organise their activity.
+212 - organisation to assist in confronting the opposition: the Popular Committees.
 Popular Committees were, most likely, formed around the end of March or early April 2011, utilizing the Ba'ath Party apparatus and, to a significant part, Regime loyalists.
-In many ways, the Popular Committees became another formalised organisation within the wider local Ba'ath Party structure, which was itself under the instruction and tutelage of the local Security Committees, intelligence agencies and police.
-It appears that the Popular Committees were formed out of general loyalist 'popular organisations', mobilised early in the conflict and used to confront demonstrations and opposition activity, particularly after mosque prayers.
+213 In many ways, the Popular Committees became another formalised organisation within the wider local Ba'ath Party structure, which was itself under the instruction and tutelage of the local Security Committees, intelligence agencies and police.
+214 It appears that the Popular Committees were formed out of general loyalist 'popular organisations', mobilised early in the conflict and used to confront demonstrations and opposition activity, particularly after mosque prayers.
 One reference in April 2011, from Military Intelligence Branch 243 (Deir-ez-Zor and ar-Raqqah governorates), noted the role of both the mobilised

-&lt;sup>211 See, e.g. Ex.
-C-76, Minutes of the Deir-ez-Zor Security Committee, dated 04 May 2011, SYR.D0080.050.003-006\ET at 003.
+211 See, e.g. Ex.
+C-76, Minutes of the Deir-ez-Zor Security Committee, dated 04 May 2011, SYR.D0080.050.003-006_ET at 003.

-&lt;sup>212 Ex.
-C-87, Instruction for an 'Armed Ba'athist Faction' course the, dated 14 June 2011, SYR.D0097.048.010 ET at 010.
+212 Ex.
+C-87, Instruction for an 'Armed Ba'athist Faction' course the, dated 14 June 2011, SYR.D0097.048.010_ET at 010.

-See, e.g. Ex.
-C-44, Instruction from Head of Military Intelligence Branch 243 to subordinate sections and detachments, dated 30 March 2011, SYR.D0043.004.212-213\ET at 212.
+213 See, e.g. Ex.
+C-44, Instruction from Head of Military Intelligence Branch 243 to subordinate sections and detachments, dated 30 March 2011, SYR.D0043.004.212-213_ET at 212.
 This noted that the level of readiness of the 'party apparatus' and 'popular and trade union organisations' was to be raised in order to confront opposition demonstrators who were planning activity on Friday 01 April.
 The party, popular organisations and trade unionists were to be deployed to mosques and used as a reserve force to be held at Ba'ath Party offices.